dankantor/lambdafai/examples/hello-world/README.md

 #### Rollbacks

 Being able to roll back to the previous prod version can be useful.
-To do this, promote prod to a `rollback` environment **before** deploying staging to prod, i.e.:
+To do this, promote prod to a different environment, say `prod_old`, **before** deploying staging to prod, i.e.:
 ```
-node index.js promote prod rollback
+node index.js promote prod prod_old
 node index.js promote staging prod
 ```

-Then, if you need to rollback, you can simply promote `rollback` to `prod` to get your old environment back:
+Then, if you need to rollback, you can simply promote `prod_old` to `prod` to get your old environment back:
 ```
-node index.js promote rollback prod
+node index.js promote prod_old prod
 ```